- Freshman Applicants

 - Leaders and Best

-Through the University of Michigan’s Early Action program, students can apply earlier in the admissions timeline—by November 1 of your senior year in high school—and receive a decision on admission earlier on in the process.
+Through the University of Michigan’s Early Action program, you can apply earlier in the admissions timeline—by November 1 of your senior year in high school—and receive a decision on admission earlier on in the process.
 The Early Action decision will be one of three: admit; defer for a final decision by early April; or deny.

 - Early Action is for freshman applicants applying for the Fall term;